 On regular occasions, there would also be visits on site – either from the clients or their representatives or from NetZero Buildings’ in-house team.
 For example, the Contracts Manager or the Health and Safety Manager would carry out meetings and checks in addition to the inspections carried out throughout the day by the Site Manager to ensure the site was always safe.

-Contractors and trades would generally start to leave site around 5 pm, with Jeremy sometimes staying a bit later to complete all the daily paperwork before locking up the site to ensure it was secure overnight.
+Contractors and trades would generally start to leave site around 5 pm, with Rob sometimes staying a bit later to complete all the daily paperwork before locking up the site to ensure it was secure overnight.

 Every day on site, the Site Manager would liaise with contractors to make sure any problem was solved quickly and efficiently.
 As with any type of construction project, challenges arose daily but the whole team always put their heads together to assess, confer and establish the best means of tackling the problems.

-But the best part of the project?
+The best part of the project?
 Handing the building over to the client and seeing the happiness and excitement in their faces – knowing that all the hard work the team put in was truly appreciated.

 Crucially, every person working on the Over Hall project (and all NetZero Buildings projects) also truly believes in the ethos of the company and knows every build they are a part of is helping to build a more sustainable future – which makes for a great working environment!